mashhoodr/angular2-multicomponent-form/README.md

 # angular2-multi-component-dynamic-form

-A small playground using Angular2 RC1 which demonstrates a way to structure an application with a large dynamic form.
+A small playground using Angular2 which demonstrates a way to structure an application with a large dynamic form.
 There is routing so a form can be in multiple steps but the central form object in form of a service is persisted through the app.
 There are validations (default and custom) + additional customizations that might be needed and several other features.

 ## Functionality

-- [x] **RC5 ready!**
+- [x] **Angular 2.1 ready!**
 - [x] Dynamic rendering and customising for form fields
 - [x] Support for Text, Select, Radio and Checkboxes
 - [x] Large form broken over multiple components